Gopiselvam/JUnit5demo/README.md

 	- CSV source
 	- CSV File Source
 	- Arguments source (ArgumentsProvider interface)
+6. Dynamic Test

 **Java Tech stacks**
 - Storing a Roman letters in Enum
 - Passing Arguments in method with a help of Arguments.of()  [junit]
 - Stream.of("I", "V", "X").map(Arguments::of) to map Arguments.of() function to each arguments of stream
+- Executable is a functional interface added in dynamic test method to run the executables

 **Advice**
 - @Tag can be used twice in the test